“Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people”

 Licensed Clinical Professional Counselor, Registered Expressive Arts Therapist

-Reid Dominie, LCPC-c, ATR
+Reid Dominie, LCPC, ATR

-Reid Dominie earned her Master's Degree from Lesley University in Clinical Mental Health Counseling with a specialization in Art Therapy.
+Reid Dominie (she/her) earned her Master's Degree from Lesley University in Clinical Mental Health Counseling with a specialization in Art Therapy.
 She is experienced working with youth, adolescents, and families across a variety of settings including schools, community-based programs, homeless shelters, family crisis centers, and residential treatment centers.
 Reid strives to cultivate safe and empowering therapeutic relationships with her clients and their families.
 Reid's training and counseling style are rooted in trauma-informed care.
 She recognizes the widespread impact trauma can have on a client's life —emotionally, physically, socially, and developmentally.
 From this holistic perspective, she works to actively promote each client's voice and choice throughout the healing process.
 Her person-centered and strengths-based approach focuses on working collaboratively to understand each client's unique identities, strengths, and goals.
 Reid believes creative expression is a powerful force to cultivate resilience, optimism, and hope.

 Mister Rogers & Van Gogh